 There are two additional kinds of search allowed in our framework: searches for final terms and searches in one or more steps.
-Fig. 12 presents the inference rules for these cases:
+Figure 12 presents the inference rules for these cases:

-- Rules Rf3 and Rf4 are applied when the set of reachable terms in one step is empty (that is, when the term is final).
-They check whether the term, in addition to being final, fulfills the condition in order to insert it in the result set when appropriate. - Rule Rf5 specifies that, if the term is not final but no more steps are allowed, then the set of reachable final terms is empty. - Rule Tr3 shows the transitivity for this kind of search.
-Since the term is not final, it is not necessary to check whether it fulfills the condition.
+- Rules Rf_3 and Rf_4 are applied when the set of reachable terms in one step is empty (that is, when the term is final).
+They check whether the term, in addition to being final, fulfills the condition in order to insert it in the result set when appropriate. - Rule Rf5 specifies that, if the term is not final but no more steps are allowed, then the set of reachable final terms is empty. - Rule Tr_3 shows the transitivity for this kind of search.
+Since the term is not final, it is not necessary to check whether it fulfills the condition. - Rule Red2 reduces the reachable final terms in order to obtain their normal forms. - If only zero steps are available in searches where at least one is required, the empty set is obtained, which is indicated in rule Rf_6 . - When at least one step can be used we apply rule Tr_4 , that indicates that one step is used, and then the relation for zero or more steps is used with the results in order to obtain the final solutions.